HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 **[plyr]**, and **[TSP]** to use the **[doFuture]** adaptor.
-This allows me to run these examples with a variety of future backends to validate that the examples produce no run-time errors, which indirectly validates the backends as well as the _Future API_.
+This allows me to run these examples with a variety of future backends to validate that the examples produce no run-time errors, which indirectly validates the backends and the _Future API_.
 In the past, these types of tests helped to identify and resolve corner cases where automatic identification of global variables would fail.
 As a side note, several of these foreach-based examples fail when using a